bloxbean/cardano-client-lib/backend-modules/koios/README.md

 **Limitations**

-Block Object Received By BlockService::getLatestBlock Endpoint will have null fields for Output Sum, Fees, and Num of Confirmations.
+* Block Object Received By BlockService::getLatestBlock Endpoint will have null fields for Output Sum, Fees, and Num of Confirmations.
+* Ordering is not supported for Account Addresses and Account Assets Endpoint.